Cornhole: Strategy

 Gameplay strategy varies by player and skill level.
 At the professional level, players can easily slide all four bags into the hole if no bag blocks the path.
 Defensive strategies are often employed to slow down gameplay or force opponents to make difficult decisions.
 Defensive plays might include throwing a blocker bag that rests in front of the hole, thereby forcing an opponent to either slide through the blocker bag to reach the hole, throw another blocker behind the bag, or attempt a risky airmail shot over the bag aiming directly for the hole without touching the board.
 Bags can be made out of different materials to help strategies such as the blocker bag be easier to execute.

 There are many types of shots that players use depending on the situation.
 The slide shot is one of the most basic shots and is when a bag lands on the bottom two thirds of the board and slides into the hole.
 Another shot used is the blocker bag as mentioned above along with an airmail.
 A more complicated shot is the bully bag where a player will push their opponent's bag away from the hole either to the left or right, while keeping their own bag in line with the hole making it difficult for the opponent to get their bag into the hole.
 The rolling shot is another technique that allows the player to "rollover" any bags blocking the hole such as a blocker, although this shot is more complicated.

 Practicing and perfecting these shots allows players to be prepared and ready for any strategies their opponents throw at them.
 Knowing when to utilize each shot is an important part of the game and can help aid players of all skill levels.

 Competitive player ranking

 The American Cornhole Organization ranks amateur and professional cornhole players through their World Rankings.
-Players are world ranked by division, including Singles, Doubles, Womens, Seniors and Juniors.
+Players are world ranked by division, including Singles, Doubles, Women, Seniors and Juniors.

 The American Cornhole League ranks their players based on points earned through local and regional tournaments.
 The points earned per tournament are based on the level of play.
 These levels include open, advanced, competitive, intermediate and novice with open providing the most points based on placement.
 Points are also used to determine the pros of the ACL.

+World Cup / International competition

+Since 2023, the World Cornhole Organization (WCO) has organised an annual international tournament, the WCO World Cup, to crown a world champion national team.